ansible/workshops/exercises/ansible_collections/1-create-collections/README.md

 The `workshop_demo_collection` repository must be already present on GitHub.
 To create a new repository follow the official GitHub [documentation](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-new-repository).

-## Step 3: Creating custom plugins
+## Step 3: Adding custom modules and plugins to the collection

 Collections can be customized with different kinds of plugins and modules.
 For a complete list please refer to the `README.md` file in the `plugins` folder.